naredula-jana/ToyNeuralNet/README.md

-# Performance of NeuralNet on various Platform:
+# Performance of ToyNeuralNet on various Platforms:
+ToyNeuralNet is Neuralnet implemented from scratch without using any ML library.
+The goal of the project is to measure the performance of NeuralNet on various platforms like python vs golang, cpu vs gpu, network size, different python implementation , batch size, trainning vs inference..etc

-Following are different performance experiments of Neuralnet used for prediction and Training purposes:
+Following are different performance experiments of ToyNeuralnet used for Inference and Training purposes:

-- NeuralNet using golang
-- NeuralNet using different versions of Python
+- ToyNeuralNet using different versions of Python:
     - using python List : very slow (260sec)
     - using python Arrays: Better then List (160sec)
-    - using numpy library: Best of all the three (95sec) : Reason: Array are implemented natively, due to this matrix multiplication is faster.
+    - using numpy library: Best of all the three (95sec)
+    - Summary: Numpy is best of all the three(python list,python array and numpy).
+Reason: Numbpy Array are implemented natively, due to this matrix multiplication is faster.
     - using GPU : better then numpy when the layer contain large number of neurons.
-- NeuralNet using CPU versus GPU
+- ToyNeuralNet using CPU versus GPU with python:
     - Small number of neurons vs large number of neurons per layer:
-      -  CPU latency is better if the  number of neurons are less , but GPU as better latency if the neurons are large in number.
-The reason is overhead in submitting the job to GPU.
+      -  CPU as better latency when compare to GPU for small number of neurons. for large neurons GPU is better.
+The reason is overhead in submitting the job to GPU, overhead of CPU and GPU communication is large for small neuralnets when compare to large neural net.
     - Workload: Training vs predict:
       -  GPU provides better latency in Training  when compare to Predict.
 Reason: Predict contain mXn by mX1 multiplication, but Trainning need mXn by mXn mulitplication , and also update of weights.
     -  Batch vs Without Batch:
     	 - Batch is good for GPU and CPU.
 As batch level increases, the efficiency of cpu parallelism goes up.
+- ToyNeuralNet using golang vs Python: Partially done.
+- ToyNeuralNet inside the linux kernel especially for inference: In streaming inference  there will be lot of network IO, means there there will lot of system calls and memorycopy.
+Pushing ToyNeuralNet inside the linux kernel avoid system call overhead and gives better memory copy.

-# Tests
+# Test Results

- NeuralNet layers size: [4,1600,2600,1600,2500,1] learning_rate=0.005
+- Data Set : Iris flower Dataset.
+- Large-NeuralNet:  with large number of neurons: Network size: [4,1600,2600,1600,2500,1]
+- Small-NeuralNet:  with small number of neurons: Network size: [4,3,4,5,1]
+- Test script: test_NN.py

 <table border=1>
 <thead>